MicrosoftDocs/security/zero-trust/deploy/infrastructure.md

 ## Infrastructure Zero Trust deployment guide

-This guide will walk you through the steps required to secure your infrastructure following the principles of a Zero Trust security framework.
+This guide walks you through the steps required to secure your infrastructure following the principles of a Zero Trust security framework.

 Before you get started, ensure you've met these baseline infrastructure deployment objectives.

 <div class="alert">
    <p><b>Setting the Microsoft Tenant Baseline</b></p>
    <p>A prioritized baseline should be set for how your Infrastructure is managed.
-Leveraging industry guidance such as NIST 800-53, you can derive a set of requirements for managing your infrastructure.
+Applying industry guidance such as NIST 800-53, you can derive a set of requirements for managing your infrastructure.
 At Microsoft, we have set a minimal baseline to the following list of requirements:</p>
    <ul>
       <li>
          <p>Access to data, networks, services, utilities, tools, and applications must be controlled by authentication and authorization mechanisms.</p>